 The Golconda Summit project is located in Humboldt County, Nevada approximately 30 kilometers east of Winnemucca and 19 kilometers northwest of the Lone Tree gold mine within the intersection of the Battle Mountain and Getchell gold belts.
-The project consists of 800 lode claims covering about 17,000 acres (6,880 hectares) of BLM land.
-The claims are 100% owned by Nevada King with no royalties or payments to third parties.
+The project consists of 800 lode claims owned by the Company and 4 patented claims leased from a third party covering about 17,000 acres (6,880 hectares) of BLM land.
+The lode claims are 100% owned by Nevada King with no royalties or payments to third parties.
 Historical rock sampling and drilling hit anomalous gold mineralization in upper plate rocks belonging to the Golconda allochthon sequence and in Cambrian-age Prebble Fm. limy siltstone.
 The project area was previously drill-tested by Newmont Mining, Freeport Gold, Teck Resources, and Cordex Syndicate and the 1980s and 1990s.
 However, lacking the historical data, Nevada King's 2022 scout drilling program is designed to test Nevada King's surface anomalies and determine the stratigraphic and structural setting across the western flank of the Edna Mountains.